Table of Contents

 + Low-fat and GMO-Free

 Let’s start with one of the vegan dog food brands that is very popular among vegan pet owners.
 Halo make really good dog and cat food, and their vegan dog biscuits are peanut and pumpkin grain free, made from a blend of fruit and veg.
 Delicious for little doggies!
 These Natural and vegan crunchy dog treats are low-fat and gluten free, so they work well for most dogs.
 However it might be good to know that some dogs get a bit gassy if they have too many, so one or two per day seems to be best.
 After all, it’s a treat and not a meal.
 You wouldn’t feel good if you ate to much dessert either.

 The texture is really crunchy, exactly what dogs love, and they’re natural with no extra junk like artificial colors or flavors.
-One thing that we really like about these is that every time you buy a package, Halo donates a bowl of dog or cat food to shelters, meaning that it’s not just your doggie that benefits from it, but also other less fortunate animals.
+One thing that we really like about these is that every time you buy a package, Halo donates full dog bowls to shelters, meaning that it’s not just your doggie that benefits from it, but also other less fortunate animals.
 This fits well in with the vegan lifestyle that is all about making conscious decisions and giving back to the planet we’re living on and the people and animals that share it with us.